expresspigeon/blog/src/content/kb/Automation.md

 ##ExpressPigeon Automation

-Automation in ExpressPigeon is a new capability that allows non technical people to define highly technical workflows in a non visual manner.
+Automation in ExpressPigeon is a capability that allows non technical people to define highly technical workflows in a non visual manner.
 Like anything else we do at ExpressPigeon we have added extremely complex capabilites and made them easy to use.